spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc.md

     Alternatively, you can use the dedicated [AWS Cloud Integration](./aws.md) that uses AWS STS to obtain temporary credentials.

+    If you receive an error that says `An error occured (InvalidIdentityToken) when calling AssumeRoleWebIdentity operation: No OpenIDConnect provider found in your account for <url>`, you'll need to provide a `--region <region>` argument to the command above.
+This typically happens in Chinese and GovCloud regions.

 #### Configuring Spacelift as an Identity Provider

 In order to be able to do that, you will need to set up Spacelift as a valid identity provider for your AWS account.
 This is done by creating an [OpenID Connect identity provider